Sun Wukong: Birth and early life

-According to Journey to the West, Sun Wukong is born from a strong magic stone that sits atop the Mountain of Flowers and Fruit.
-The stone is said to receive the nurture of heaven (yang), which possesses a positive nature, and earth (yin), which possesses a negative nature, and thus is able to produce living beings, according to Taoist philosophies.
-The stone develops a magic womb, which bursts open one day to produce a stone egg about the size of a ball.

-When the wind blows on the egg, the egg becomes the stone monkey.
-As his eyes move, two beams of golden light shoot toward the Jade palace and startle the Jade Emperor.
-When he sees the light he orders two of his officers to investigate.
-They report the stone monkey, and that the light is dying down as the monkey eats and drinks.
-The Jade Emperor believes him to be nothing special.
+According to Journey to the West, Sun Wukong is born from a magical stone on the Mountain of Flowers and Fruit.
+In Taoist thought, the stone receives nurture from heaven (yang) and earth (yin), which allows it to produce living beings.
+The stone develops a womb, which eventually breaks open to reveal a stone egg about the size of a ball.
+Wind blows on the egg, and it turns into a stone monkey.
+When the monkey moves its eyes, two beams of golden light shoot toward the Jade Palace and startle the Jade Emperor.
+He sends two officers to investigate.
+They report the stone monkey, adding that the light fades as the monkey eats and drinks.
+The Jade Emperor decides the monkey is nothing special.

-On the mountain, the monkey joins a group of other wild monkeys.
-After playing, the monkeys regularly bathe in a stream.
-One day, they decide to seek the source of the stream and climb the mountain to a waterfall.
-They declare that whoever goes through the waterfall, finds the stream's source, and comes out again will become their king.
-The stone monkey volunteers and jumps into the waterfall.

-The stone monkey finds a large iron bridge over rushing water, across which is a cave.
-He persuades the other monkeys to jump in also, and they make it into their home.
-He then reminds them of their prior declaration, so they declare him their king.
-He takes the throne and calls himself Handsome Monkey King (美猴王).
-This happiness does not last.
-When one of his older monkey friends dies, the Monkey King is very upset.
-He decides to strike out from his island on a self-made raft, in search of an Immortal to teach him how to beat death.
+On the mountain, the monkey joins a group of other monkeys.
+After playing, they bathe in a stream.
+One day, they decide to find the stream's source and climb to a waterfall.
+They agree that whoever goes through the waterfall, finds the source, and returns will become their king.
+The stone monkey volunteers and jumps through.
+Behind the waterfall, he finds a large iron bridge over rushing water, with a cave on the far side.
+He persuades the other monkeys to jump in, and they make the cave their home.
+Reminding them of their promise, they declare him their king.
+He takes the throne and names himself Handsome Monkey King (美猴王).
+Later, an older monkey dies.
+The Monkey King is upset and decides to leave the island on a homemade raft to find an immortal who can teach him to defeat death.